Streamlinelv/cartbounty/readme.txt

 If your emails are not reaching your recipients or they end up in the spam box, you might try switching from your default WordPress mail server to an SMTP.
 To do this just install one of the available WordPress SMTP plugins available in the [WordPress plugin directory](https://wordpress.org/plugins/).

-If you would like to [send your visitors automated abandoned cart recovery emails via ActiveCampaign, GetResponse or MailChimp](https://www.cartbounty.com "send your visitors automated abandoned cart recovery emails") please consider supporting our efforts and purchase our Pro version.
+If you would like to [send your visitors automated abandoned cart recovery emails via ActiveCampaign, GetResponse or MailChimp](https://www.cartbounty.com "send your visitors automated abandoned cart recovery emails") please consider purchasing our Pro version.

 [ActiveCampaign](https://www.activecampaign.com/?_r=5347LGDC)* offers exceptional ways to automate your abandoned carts using If/Else statements to create different actions and triggers when to send out emails.
 [GetResponse](https://www.getresponse.com/?a=vPJGRchyVX&c=cartbounty_free_readme)* is a beautifully designed email marketing platform to save and recover online abandoned shopping carts.